#adaywithoutimmigrants in Memphis; Not Quantifiable, But Noticeable

-Businesses and organizations across the United states locked their doors as part of the #daywithoutimmigrants protest, a wide-spread clap-back to the consistent, yet, statistically unfounded insistence of President Donald Trump's campaign and administration's talking points that blame economic woes on undocumented immigrants residing in the United States.
+Businesses and organizations across the United States locked their doors as part of the #daywithoutimmigrants protest, a wide-spread clap-back to the consistent, yet, statistically unfounded insistence of President Donald Trump's campaign and administration's talking points that blame economic woes on undocumented immigrants residing in the United States.

 In Memphis, the effects of the protest were visible on Summer Avenue.
 Multiple establishments including La Michoacana and La Guadalapana were closed outside of posted hours.
 Though there was no clear explanation on any of the Summer Avenue businesses, the implication was clear to many Memphians across social media.